programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 #### Running MALLET using the Command Line

-MALLET is run from the command line, also known as `Command Prompt` (Figure 4).
-If you remember `MS-DOS`, or have ever played with a Unix computer Terminal, this will be familiar.
+MALLET is run from the command line, also known as *Command Prompt* (Figure 4).
+If you remember MS-DOS, or have ever played with a Unix computer Terminal, this will be familiar.
 The command line is where you can type commands directly, rather than clicking on icons and menus.